Tips: How To Navigate

 - Lines that are further from each other indicate flat ground, and closer ones indicate steep ground.

 Contour lines are great if you want to know where you’re at.
 By matching the terrain around you with the contour lines on your map, you’ll be able to pinpoint your location on the map without even using a GPS or compass (although it’s preferable to have them with you.)
-Speaking of which,

 Reading A Compass